xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 ### First-hop Redundancy Protocol (FHRP)using EVPN multi-homing and Anycast IRB
 One simple use case for EVPN is to provide simplified L3 multi-homing by eliminating the scale and L2 switching requirements of VRRP or HSRP.
 We utilize the concept of Anycast Integrated Routing and Bridging to allow a redundant L3 interface be created within an EVPN instance.
 This IRB can be located within a L3VPN or in the global routing table.
 In a simple L3 IXP connectivity example the intra-subnet and inter-subnet routing is done using EVPN's built-in route types.
 It is recommended to carry all L3 services within a VPN so the base infrastructure does not share the same routing and forwarding plane as services.
 This enhances security of the infrastructure layer.

-## Traffic Engineered Services
-In the simple examples, the ingress PE will simply use any available SR-MPLS forwarding path to the egress PE, the BGP next-hop of the EVPN or L3VPN service prefix.
-SR-TE gives us the ability to create engineered paths across the network to the egress PE, using a number of potential constraints.
-There are also different ways
-### Low-Latency P2P L2 interconnect
-In this example we will configure the P2P EVPN-VPWS service to use a specific low latency SR-TE policy across the network.
-<b>Methods to configure low latency path</b>
-#### Static defined SR Policy on head-end node
-#### On-demand next-hop to dynamically create SR Policy on demand
-### Diverse L2 P2P services using SR Flex-Algo